Can I Short Sale My Investment Property?

 - Hardship reason

 It is not always necessary to have a hardship -- financial or otherwise -- to do a short sale.
-Some lending institutions such as Bank of America, for example, are very pro short sale.
+Some lending institutions such as Bank of America, for example, were very pro short sale.

 Preparing for a Short Sale on an Investment Property

 The first thing to do is write a hardship letter.

 I realize I just said that you do not always need to show a hardship, and that is true.
 But you might still need to produce a hardship letter.
 You may need to request the short sale and logically layout why you need it.